DEEPRABADIYA/DEEPRABADIYA/README.md

 # 👋 Hi, I’m Deep Rabadiya

-Welcome to my GitHub profile!
-I am a passionate Agriculture Analyst with a keen interest in Geospatial Data Science (Remote Sensing, GIS, Web GIS), particularly within the agriculture sector.
-My goal is to leverage technology like Remote sensing and GIS to improve Agriculture and other things.
+A dedicated Geospatial Data Analyst (Remote Sensing and GIS Analyst) with a strong interest in leveraging data analytics and geospatial intelligence to solve real-world challenges.
+With a Master's degree in Geospatial Data Science from DAIICT, IIRS–ISRO, and AAU, I have honed my expertise across multiple domains of Remote Sensing and GIS analytics.

+I possess a robust skill set that includes Python, Machine Learning, Deep Learning, Remote Sensing, GIS, Google Earth Engine, SQL, Advanced Excel, and Web GIS, along with hands-on experience in geospatial data processing, modeling, and visualization.

 ## 🌟 About Me

-As a dedicated Agriculture Analyst, I bring a fresh perspective and a strong foundation in Python, Machine Learning, Deep Learning and Google Earth Engine.
-My expertise includes:
+- **Languages**: Python, R, SQL
+- **Tools and Technologies**: ArcGIS, QGIS, ERDAS IMAGINE, SNAP, Envi, Google Earth Engine, PostgreSQL, Power BI, Looker studio, Advance Excel, Ms-Office
+- **Libraries**: Pandas, NumPy, Matplotlib, Rasterio, Gdal, Geopandas, Sklearn, TensorFlow, OpenCV

-- **GIS Software**: Proficient in utilizing various GIS software such as Erdas, ArcGIS, QGIS, SNAP and ENVI.
+- **GIS Software**: Proficient in utilizing various GIS software such as ArcGIS, QGIS, Erdas, SNAP and ENVI.
-- **GIS Libraries**: Experienced in using libraries like Rasterio, GDAL, and Geopandas.
-- **Remote Sensing**: Skilled in analyzing satellite imagery and extracting valuable insights for agricultural applications.
-- **Agriculture Analytics**: Currently expanding my knowledge in agriculture analytics to better understand and address the challenges in the industry.
 - **Web GIS**: Open Layers, HTML, Basic Java Script, pgRouting, Geoserver
-- Basics of **IOT**

 ## 💞️ Collaboration

-I am looking to collaborate on projects related to:
-- Remote Sensing and GIS applications in agriculture
-- Machine Learning or Deep Learning models for precision farming
-- Projets on Spatial Data Analysis and Web GIS
+I am always eager to collaborate with like-minded professionals and organizations to drive innovation in the geospatial domain.
+Feel free to connect if you are working on projects involving remote sensing, GIS, or data analytics—let’s explore opportunities to work together and create impactful solutions.

 ## 📫 How to Reach Me